kermitt2/hypothesis_detection/dataset/Readme.md

 - SciARG: "motivation_hypothesis" annotation class, for the main hypothesis the authors want to corroborate through the described work

 - PHAEDRA corpus: from the "Interpretative attributes" annotations relative the events, "Speculated" event and "Potential_therapeutic_effect" could be considered as "hypothesis".
-"Potential_therapeutic_effect" is usually a claim that is discussed in the article, for which some new knowledge is reported.
+"Potential_therapeutic_effect" is usually a claim that is discussed in the article, for which some new knowledge is reported and usually not an "hypothesis".
+We kept only sentences with a "Speculated" event, and ignore all the other sentences.

 - Meta-knowledge_GENIA_Corpus: event annotation "Certainty Level" L1 (medium to huge uncertainty) are hypothetical event, and L2 (some degree of uncertainty or event takes place most but not all of the time) might correspond to hypotheses but not systematically, so we decided to exclude these L2 sentences entirely.